SK8-PTY-LTD/SK8Tech_Document/en/team/website.md

 # Bottomline

-When in violation of the following rules, a **Demerit** is issued.
+When any of the following situation happens, or in violation of the following rules, a **Demerit** will be conditionally issued.
 A collection of 3 demerits in a quarter would result in **termination of the employment** contract at SK8Tech.

-# File Credentials

-Never commit credential file online or into git

-# Main Process Crashing

-Whatever commit, it absolutely cannot crash the main site.

-# Server Setting

-Changing PHP Version without warning
+## Breach of security

+1. Files or credentials transferred over insure network
+1. Files or credentials published online, or committed and pushed in git
+1. Files or credentials shared with any unauthorized personal

+## Breach of confidentiality

+1. Company documents leaked to any unauthorized personal
+1. Project documetns leaked to any unauthorized personal
+1. Client leaked to any unauthorized personal

+## Breach of product quality

+1. Actions causing the critical failure of delivered product.
+1. Actions causing the critical failure of existing product.
+    1. Be careful with 'Drop' action of any Database
+    1. Be careful with changing 'PHP Version' of a server